Loudmar/Calculator/README.md

 # Calculator

-Simple calculator made using HTML, CSS and vanilla JavaScript
+Simple calculator made using HTML, CSS and vanilla JavaScript that I developed during my full-stack developer course.
+This was done last year but submitting to Github now.

 ## Usage